shadow-cs/delphi-leakcheck/README.md

 * Delphi XE7
 * Delphi XE6 (Android not tested since XE6 doesn't support Lollipop)

-Support for older version may be added in the future.
+* Delphi XE

+Delphi between XE and XE6 should also work but was not tested.
+If you find any problems, please create an issue.

+Support for older version will not be added, some other versions may work but I will not test them nor will I add any patches that would add support to older versions.

 ### Note ###